agiledev-students-fall2022/project-proposal-agile_team/README.md

 ### For whom?

 This is for college students when deciding on a course to take for their following semester.
-To be even more specific, this first edition will be targeted towards NYU CAS CS undergraduates.
+To be even more specific, this first edition will be targeted towards NYU CAS CS and Tandon CS undergraduates.
 Has the potential to expand to other students in other schools.

 ### How?